 2. Design the React Process

-Run a process design workshop to create your React Process.
+During your customer feedback or NPS implementation process, Run a process design workshop to create your React Process.
 Make sure that you have all of the right people in the room: customer service, operations, sales, etc. so that you can make decisions in the meeting and move quickly.

 There are two basic approaches you can take to the design: